Sharlaan/Livetasks/README.md

 Addition/Deletion of a task will be notified with a counter in upper-right corner.
 Hovering this counter will tell current % of completion.

+In tchat component, while typing a new message, the following shortcuts are available:
+- Enter to send (same effect a clicking on the Send button)
+- Escape (or click away) to cancel
+- SHIFT + Enter to insert a line break in your message

 ###### Server-side testing:
 ```sh